alancleetus/Linux-Task-Manager/README.md

 Driver code is written in C.  The source code can be found in the /driver directory.

 Code was tested in Linux Mint 19 which runs kernel version 4.15.x

+This program uses eel[https://github.com/samuelhwilliams/Eel] as its front end.
+To install eel use the command: pip3 install eel